JJFrisch/JJFrisch/README.md

 ### **SpiRob: Soft Robotics for Material Science** (2025)
 ![SpiRob GIF or Screenshot](link-to-gif-or-image)
 I was part of the Zheng Research Lab at Drexel for an internship.
-I worked with Dr. Yue Zheng and Jeffery Walker.
+I worked with Dr. Yue Zheng and Masters student Jeffery Walker.
 - Helped design a tentacle style gripper in SolidWorks, 3D-printed and actuated with stepper motors.
 - Emphasis on **reproducibility**, **low-cost design**, and integration with modular robotics systems.
 - Plan to simulate full control in **MuJoCo and Isaac Gym** with reinforcement learning for collaborative manipulation tasks.